umang9369/umang9369/README.md

 <div align="center">

-> *"Most devs use the cloud as a server.
-I use it as a platform."*
+> *"Your LLM is only as smart as the context you give it.
+Garbage in, hallucination out."*

-> *"Your RAG pipeline is only as good as your chunking strategy.
-Fight me."*
+> *"Observability for LLMs isn't optional — it's the difference between a product and a demo."*

-> *"Event-driven architecture isn't complexity — it's honesty about how systems actually behave."*
+> *"RAG without eval is just vibes with extra steps.
+Measure your recall, fight me."*

-> *"Agentic AI isn't the future — it's already late."*
+> *"Multi-agent systems aren't complex — they're honest about how real workflows actually work."*

 </div>